-Audience research is a step that many podcasts overlook.
+Audience research is different to identifying your audience, and it's a step that many podcasts overlook.
 Through Step 3, you will have already identified your target audience and you may even think that you know what they are interested in, but do you really know?

 You could use surveys, social media polls, and emails to do this research, which are all effective methods of research, but nothing is better than speaking with your target audience directly.
 Ask them about their pain points, what they are struggling with, what they want to learn more about, and how they want to consume the content.

 You can also ask your target audience who they want to hear from and what stories they want to listen to.
 They may provide you with specific names or describe the type of person they want to hear from.
 For example, suppose you are in the digital marketing industry.
 In that case, your target audience may say they want to hear from the SEO lead at a digital marketing agency that helped their clients rank number 1 on Google or from the MD talking about how niching down into PPC resulted in exponential growth in their business.